A key inflation gauge jumped 6.6% in March, most since 1982

 Excluding the especially volatile food and energy categories, so-called core prices rose 5.2% in March from a year earlier.
 That was slightly below the 5.3% year-over-year increase in February, and it was the first time that 12-month figure has declined since February 2021, before the inflation spike began.
 And on a month-to-month basis, core prices rose 0.3% from February to March, the same as from January to February.

-The report also showed that consumer spending rose at a solid pace last month, though the gain largely reflected higher prices at the gas pump, grocery store and other places where Americans shop for necessities.
+Friday’s report also showed that consumers increased their spending by 1.1% last month, more than many economists had expected and a sign that inflation hasn’t yet caused Americans as a whole to pull back on shopping.
+The gain largely reflected higher prices at the gas pump, grocery store and other places where Americans shop for necessities.
 But even adjusted for inflation, spending rose 0.2%.

+Sharp gains in wages and salaries are enabling many consumers to at least stay close to inflation.
+A separate report Friday from the Labor Department showed that employees’ pay and benefits jumped 1.4% in the first three months of the year, before adjusting for inflation.
+That was the highest such increase on records dating back two decades.

-Still, inflation is eroding Americans’ purchasing power and leading the Federal Reserve to plan a series of sharp interest rates hikes in the coming months.
+High inflation and strong wage increases are leading the Federal Reserve to plan a series of sharp interest rates hikes in the coming months.
+The Fed is set to raise its benchmark short-term rate by a half-point next week, a faster move than its typical quarter-point hike and the first increase that large since 2000.

+Outside the United States, too, inflation is surging, forcing other central banks to either raise interest rates or move closer to doing so.
+In the 19 countries that use the euro, inflation reached a record high of 7.5% in April from a year ago.

+In Europe, spiking energy prices stemming from Russia’s invasion of Ukraine are playing a bigger role in driving inflation.
+The European Central Bank may have to raise rates later this year even as growth in the region has slowed because of the war.

 At the same time, paychecks are expanding at a healthy pace, helping consumers keep up with some of the inflation spike.
 Employers are raising wages because many of them are desperate to find and keep workers.
 Job openings are near a record high, and the unemployment rate, at 3.6%, is just above the half-century low it reached just before the pandemic.